Atrix256/FalcorPathTracer/readme.md

 ## TODOs

+* maybe send a random uint eac frame to xor with the random seed, to break things up a bit more
+ * there are some visible patterns when using a low sample count each frame ):
+ * also try aras' cosine weighted function, see if it behaves better?

+* don't need to jitter camera because the shader jitters the rays inside
+ * do this even w/ TAA?
+Well no... because we need to find the pixel from last frame.

+? why am i only getting 45M rays per second when aras was getting double that?
+ * my machine maybe?

 * an option for non cosine weighted hemispherical samples (pure white noise)
  * maybe also blue noise hemispherical samples?